fsarron/fsarron.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Hi, I am a `PhD in Astrophysics` now working on `Imaging Inverse Problems in optical microscopy with deep learning`.

 profile:
   align: right
   image: profile_pic.png
   image_circular: true # crops the image to make it circular
   more_info: >
-    <p>Centre de Biologie Intégrative</p>
-    <p>Université Paul Sabatier, 118 Route de Narbonne/p>
-    <p>31062 TOULOUSE Cedex, France</p>
+  <p><small><i class="fab fa-github"></i> <a href="https://github.com/fsarron"> @fsarron</a></small></p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am an Astrophysics PhD now working on Imaging Inverse Problems in optical microscopy with deep learning.
-I work in collaboration with Pierre Weiss in the Mambo team in Toulouse, as part of the MicroBlind ANR project (https://anr.fr/Project-ANR-21-CE48-0008).
-I am interested in using deep learning for blind deblurring of fluorescence microscopy images.
-We are also working on instance segmentation of indiciduals cells in biological sample using a
+I work in collaboration with Pierre Weiss in the Mambo team in Toulouse, as part of the [MicroBlind ANR project](https://anr.fr/Project-ANR-21-CE48-0008).

+  1. Deep learning for blind deblurring of fluorescence microscopy images.

+  2. Instance segmentation of individuals cells in biological sample from partial annotations using neural network and physics.

 Over the course of my career in Astrophysics (PhD 2018), while studying galaxy evolution using large photometric surveys, I have developped a strong interest in inverse problem solving via a Bayesian approach.
 This led me to take the position in the Mambo team to further explore inverse problem solving in high dimensions in a different context.

+---

 I am still partially doing research in Astrophysics.
 I mainly study the evolution of star-formation in galaxies through cosmic time.
 I am interested in understanding the role played by the environment surrounding galaxies on large scale on their history and their fate.
 I am still actively invested in several international collaborations (Euclid, XCLASS)

 I have also developped several open-source pyhton programs over the years for my own research, or inside collaborations.
-Some of them can be found in `_pages/repositories.md`
+Some of them can be found in the `repositories` page.